 The responder operation during a TDD beam measurement procedure is the same as the responder operation for TDD individual BF, with the following differences:

-TDD beam measurement is started upon receiving an MLME-TDD-BEAM-MEASUREMENT.request primitive with BFRole parameter set to Responder.
+TDD beam measurement is started upon receiving an MLME-TDD-BEAM-MEASUREMENT.request primitive with BFRole parameter set to Responder, or by receiving a TDD SSW frame with the RA field equal to STA’s MAC address or the broadcast address.

 The responder shall not transmit any frames to the initiator and shall report the measurement results to the SME instead.

+TDD beam measurement ends at the end of the TDD slot during which the initiator transmits the last TDD SSW frames with the TDD Slot CDOWN field set to 0.

 11.36.4 TDD beam measurement Upon receipt of an MLME-TDD-BEAM-MEASUREMENT.request primitive, a DMG STA shall assume the role of initiator or responder, as specified by the BFRole parameter, and shall perform the beam measurement procedure with the STA(s) indicated by the PeerSTAAddress parameter according to the procedures defined in 10.43.11.
-The beamforming procedure shall start at the time indicated by the BeamformingStartTimestamp parameter.
+The beam measurement procedure shall start at the time indicated by the BeamMeasurementStartTimestamp parameter.

-A STA that receives an MLME-TDD-BEAM-MEASUREMENT.request primitive with BFRole parameter set to responder shall issue an MLME-TDD-BF-TRAINING.confirm primitive on completion of the beamforming procedure, which happens according to the TDD slot schedule provided by the MLME-TDD- BF-TRAINING.request primitive.
-The STA shall set the parameters RXSectorID and SNR according to the TDD SSW frames received from the initiator.
+A STA that receives an MLME-TDD-BEAM-MEASUREMENT.request primitive with BFRole parameter set to initiator shall issue an MLME-TDD- BEAM-MEASUREMENT.confirm primitive on completion of the beam measurement procedure as specified in 10.43.11.

+A STA that performs TDD beam measurement procedure with a peer STA at the request of the peer MAC STA shall issue an MLME-TDD-BEAM-MEASUREMENT.indication primitive on completion of the TDD beam measurement procedure as specified in 10.43.11.
+The STA shall set the parameters DecodedRXAntennaID, DecodedRXSectorID and SNR Report according to the TDD SSW frames received from the initiator.